 Overview

-The Diversity in Aging Research (DAR) team is committed to advancing science that addresses neurocognitive disparities and promotes neurocognitive health equity in aging.
+The DAR team is committed to advancing science that addresses neurocognitive disparities and promotes neurocognitive health equity in aging.
 We aim to develop accessible, sustainable, and ethical research that includes and benefits all by focusing our efforts on groups that have been underrepresented in science.
 We seek to promote an environment that fosters a sense of belonging in science among trainees, staff, and faculty from all backgrounds and allows all to thrive.

 Latest Research & Grants